IPPETAD/agrilytics/README.markdown

 #### Your Listings

 Through this page, you can manage your existing listings.
+There are existing listings for your viewing.
+Any items you add or remove will update the listings.

 #### Search Listings

+You can search public listings by crop type.
+Listing information is provided, and the items are filtered such that your province is displayed first to help you find nearby farms.
+You can then contact the provider.
+This helps brokers and farmers connect.

 Contracts